INTERVIEW

 I tend to attract men who are successful, curious, and who value discretion.
 Many of them live very full or demanding lives and are simply looking for something that feels calm and personal.

 They’re certainly not just looking for a transaction.
-They’re looking for presence, chemistry, and a space where they can forget about their problems.
+They’re looking for presence, chemistry, and a space where they can forget about the outside world and the pressure that comes with it.
 I think they choose me because I’m very low-volume, attentive, and I genuinely value the human side of the connection.

 How would you describe yourself during an encounter?